 This course explores theoretical, historical, structural, cultural, legal, social, and psychological components of law enforcement.
+Recent Term(s) Offered: None

 CRIM 525 Survey of Criminal Justice 3 Hours

 Survey of the development and implementation of the criminal justice system and the societal responses that emerged to deal with the social problem of crime.